 In this article you can read something about railway transport in the country of Luxemburg.
-Although there was a railway in Luxemburg since 1857, and even twoo railway-companies since 1877, the Luxemburg railway company (the CFL) exists only slightly more than 50 years.
+Although there was a railway in Luxemburg since 1857, and even two railway-companies since 1877, the Luxembourgian railway company (the CFL) exists only slightly more than 50 years (since 1946).
 How this all happened, you can read here.
 You can also read something about the lines and the rolling stock of the railways.

-Besides this you canalso read something about other rail-related transport in Luxemburg, the tramways in the countryside and in the cities.
-Also a chapter will be present about the large steel factories of the country, the ARBED.
-And in the last chapter one can have an eye to future development of railway transport in the countryh.
+Additionally you can read something about other rail-related transport in Luxemburg, the tramways in the countryside and in the cities.
+Also a chapter will be present about the large steel factories of the country, the ARBED (today Arcelor-Mittal).
+And in the last chapter you can have an eye to future development of railway transport in the country.

 You can mail me at the link in the menu "contact".